-- A 100-94 Outstanding work.
-Unexpected, well crafted, on time. - A- 90-93 Very good work.
+Α 100-94 Outstanding work.
+Unexpected, well crafted, on time.
+A - 90-93 Very good work.
 Not exactly the most creative idea though.
-Well-crafted and on time. - B+ 87-89 Very good.
+Well-crafted and on time. В + 87-89 Very good.
 Well-crafted and on time.
 Maybe a minor flaw.
-Not a totally creative idea. - B 83-86 Good work.
-Seldom unique, but well-crafted and on time. - B- 80-82 OK work.
+Not a totally creative idea. В 83-86 Good work.
+Seldom unique, but well-crafted and on time. В - 80-82 OK work.
 Not unique.
-Many problems but some promise. - C+ 77-79 Expected executions; craftsmanship problems; other flaws - C 73-76 Expected executions; lapses in craftsmanship, flawed - C- 70-72 Expected executions; lapses in craftsmanship and major flaws - D+ 67-69 Major flaws, with some redeeming characteristic.
-On time. - D 63-66 Little effort.
+Many problems but some promise. С + 77-79 Expected executions; craftsmanship problems; other flaws С 73-76 Expected executions; lapses in craftsmanship, flawed C - 70-72 Expected executions; lapses in craftsmanship and major flaws D + 67-69 Major flaws, with some redeeming characteristic.
+On time.
+D 63-66 Little effort.
 No idea.
 Poor writing.
 Messy.
-On time. - D- 60-62 Little effort.
+On time.
+D 60-62 Little effort.
 No idea.
 Poor writing.
 Messy.
 On time.

-additional information of the UF grading policy may be found at:
+F 0-59 No effort.
+Late.
+Didn't follow assignment or instructions. a dditional info rmation of the UF grading policy may be found at: ht ttps://cata log.ufl.edu/ugrad/current/regulations/info/grades.aspx the nature of this project for this class may be confidential and the information proprietary (instructor will tell you if this is the case).
+If it is confidential information, it should not be discussed by any of you outside of class or on social media.
+Any needs to use outside resources that might require disclosing any components of this class project must be discussed with me prior to proceeding.
+Breaching confidentiality results in loss of a full letter grade on final course grade.